Islam in Somalia: Liberal Islam

 In early January 1975, evoking the message of equality, justice, and social progress contained in the Qur'an, Siad Barre announced a new family law that gave women the right to inheritance on an equal basis with men.
 Some Somalis believe the law was proof that the SRC wanted to undermine the basic structure of Islamic society.
 In Mogadishu twenty-three religious leaders protested inside their mosques.
 They were arrested and charged with acting at the instigation of a foreign power and with violating state security; ten were executed.
 Sheikh Ahmed Sheikh Mohamed Walaaleeye and Sheikh Hassan Absiye Derie were among them.
 Most religious leaders, however, kept silent.
 The government continued to organize training courses for shaykhs in scientific socialism.

 Sunni

-For generations, Islam in Somalia leaned towards the Shafi’i jurisprudence, and Sufism, until recent decades when Salafism has made inroads.
-Influence of Islamic religious leaders has varied by region, being greater in the north than among some groups in the settled regions of the south.
-Among nomads, the exigencies of pastoral life gave greater weight to the warrior's role, and religious leaders were expected to remain aloof from political matters.
+For generations, Islam in Somalia mostly leaned towards the Shafi’i jurisprudence, and Sufism.
+Influence of the Tablighi Jamaat has led to a Hanafi minority as well.